-- In June 2018, the GASB issued Statement No. 89, "Accounting for Interest Cost Incurred before the End of a Construction Period".
-This statement will enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and will simplify accounting for interest cost incurred before the end of a construction period.
-The requirements of this statement are effective for reporting periods beginning after December 15, 2020. - In August 2018, the GASB issued Statement No. 90, "Majority Equity Interests".
-This statement will improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and improve the relevance of financial statement information for certain component units.
-The requirements of this statement are effective for reporting periods beginning after December 15, 2019. - In May 2019, the GASB issued Statement No. 91, "Conduit Debt Obligations".
-This statements is to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with 1) commitments extended by issuers, 2) arrangements associated with conduit debt obligations, and 3) related note disclosures.
-The requirements of this statement are effective for reporting periods beginning after December 15, 2020. - In January 2020, the GASB issued Statement No. 92, "Omnibus 2020".
-This statement establishes accounting and financial reporting requirements for specific issues related to leases, intra-entity transfers of assets, postemployment benefits, government acquisitions, risk financing and insurance-related activities of public entity risk pools, fair value measurements, and derivative instruments.
+- In January 2020, the GASB issued Statement No. 92, "Omnibus 2020".
+This statement establishes accounting and financial reporting requirements for specific issues related to leases, intra-entity transfers of assets, postemployment benefits, government acquisitions, risk financing and insurancerelated activities of public entity risk pools, fair value measurements, and derivative instruments.
 The requirements of this statement are effective for reporting periods beginning after June 15, 2021. - In March 2020, the GASB issued Statement No. 93, "Replacement of Interbank Offered Rates".
 This Statement establishes accounting and financial reporting requirements related to the replacement of IBORs in hedging derivative instruments and leases.
 It also identifies appropriate benchmark interest rates for hedging derivative instruments.
 The requirements of this statement are effective for reporting periods ending after June 15, 2021. - In March 2020, the GASB issued Statement No. 94, "Public-Private and Public-Public Partnerships and Availability Payment Arrangements".
 This Statement establishes standards of accounting and financial reporting for PPPs and APAs for governments.
 The requirements of this statement are effective for reporting periods beginning after June 15, 2022. - In May 2020, the GASB issued Statement No. 96, "Subscription-Based Information Technology Arrangements".
 This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements for government end users.
-The requirements of this statement are effective for reporting periods beginning after June 15, 2022.
+The requirements of this statement are effective for reporting periods beginning after June 15, 2022. - In June 2020, the GASB issued Statement No. 97, "Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans".
+This Statement is intended to (i) increase the comparability of the reporting of fiduciary component units in circumstances where a potential component unit doesn't have a governing board; (ii) mitigate financial reporting costs associated with certain defined contribution pension plans, defined contribution other postemployment benefit (OPEB) plans, and other employee benefit plans, by clarifying the financial burden criteria in Statement. - In October 2021, the GASB issued Statement No. 98, "The Annual Comprehensive Financial Report".
+This Statement establishes the term annual comprehensive financial report and its acronym ACFR.
+That new term and acronym replace instances of comprehensive annual financial report and its acronym in generally accepted accounting principles for state and local governments.
+The requirements of this Statement are effective for fiscal years ending after December 15, 2021. - In October 2021, the GASB issued Statement No. 99, "Omnibus 2022".
+The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
+The requirements of this Statement are effective for fiscal years ending after December 15, 2021.